tamagui/tamagui/next.md

     - what works for compilation / examples
   - reduce bundle size by sharing accessibility prop validity and a few others
     - see https://discord.com/channels/909986013848412191/909986013848412194/1006909946010542221
-  - next site is outputting the same stylesheet 3-4 times as link??
   - Select is triggering sheet when not small - media query regression
   - changing family responsive tests
   - animation accept useAnimatedStyle